 We proud ourselves of the large number of people that sell to us their valuables simply out of word of mouth or recommendation from various quarters of the jewellery industry.

 So if you have an antique pocket watch, wrist watch, old jewellery, rings, antique or modern jewellery, do not hesitate to contact us for an appointment.
 Without any obligation whatsoever to you, we will be privileged to assess the value of your valuables in the secondary market and make a cash offer to you in a friendly atmosphere of style, discretion, elegance and professionalism.

 Should you require more information in terms of selling jewellery please do not hesitate to contact us and we will gladly be of assistance

-Q: How is payment of my items determined by gold buyers?
+Q: How is payment of my items determined by jewellery buyers?

-A: Payment is based on metal content (karat), thus it would work on the weight of the gold and the karat.
+A: Payment is based on metal content (karat), thus it would work on the weight of the jewellery and the karat.

 Q: I paid R22 000 for my ring.
 I should expect to get R22 000 , right?

 A: Retail stores mark up jewelry 5, 10 and even 20 times or more.
 We pay for the melt value of your jewelry, the value of the metal itself once it has been melted down and sent to the refinery.

 Q: There is a stamp on my ring indicating 18K.
 Is this reliable?

 A: No unfortunately not always.
-Although most countries require manufacturers to stamp the gold content of their jewelry, very few countries enforce these laws or require an independent third party to evaluate the item.
+Although most countries require manufacturers to stamp the jewellery content of their jewelry, very few countries enforce these laws or require an independent third party to evaluate the item.
 The stamp on your jewelry may be correct, but it is quite common to receive jewelry that is fraudulently stamped.
 Our trained professionals will test each piece before the deal is concluded.

 Q: What testing methods are used to determine purity?

-A: Upon receiving your gold, POT OF GOLD testers will first look for a stamp on the jewelry made by the manufacturer indicating the karat.
-Testers then have three testing methods (acid/scratch test, electronic tester and or X-ray fluorescence scan) to verify the gold purity of your items.
+A: Upon receiving your jewellery, we look for a stamp on the jewelry made by the manufacturer indicating the karat.
+Testers then have three testing methods (acid/scratch test, electronic tester and or X-ray fluorescence scan) to verify the metal purity of your items.